jw/stilus/docs/diff/stilus.rst

 --include-css            Include regular CSS on @import -D, --deps               Display dependencies of the compiled file --disable-cache          Disable cachi
---hoist-atrules          Move @import and @charset to the top -r, --resolve-url        Resolve relative urls inside imports --resolve-url-nocheck    Like --resolve-url but without file existence check
+-r, --resolve-url        Resolve relative urls inside imports --resolve-url-nocheck    Like --resolve-url but without file existence check
 ======================== ===========================================